Community College Promise Grant [CCPG] Changes

 - NOTE: Unusual Enrollment History (UEH) must be resolved before you will receive Federal financial aid.

 Pell Grant Lifetime Eligibility Notice

 The federal Department of Education recently established new regulations which reduce the duration of a student’s eligibility to receive a federal Pell Grant from 18 full-time semesters (or its equivalent) to 12 full-time semesters (or its equivalent).
-This provision applies to all federal Pell Grant eligible students effective 2012-13.

 What does this mean to you?

 A student has 6 years (12 full-time semesters) of total Pell Grant lifetime eligibility.
 All the years each student has received federal Pell grant will be counted toward the 6 years, regardless of when the student began receiving aid.